A trip to Misahualli: hat to expect from a 3-day trip into the Ecuadorian Amazon Jungle

 In the afternoon, we visited a kichwa community, a female run community which greets visitors by teaching the ancient art of preparing Chicha and by performing a traditional dance.
 All the activities are led by women, an unusual thing in a male dominated reality as the Amazon jungle culture is.

-The day ends in the most unimaginable manner, a boat ride that inserts you right in the middle of a forest.
-The thing is that in order not to scare the wildlife away, complete silence is needed, which turns the ride into the must surreal trip.
+The day ends in the most unimaginable manner, a boat ride that gets you right in the middle of a forest.
+In order not to scare the wildlife away, complete silence is required, which turns the ride into the must surreal trip.
 Our guide Wilson, an expert, of course, in spotting wildlife in the evergreen blurry jungle, silently points at different habitants of the jungle, mostly birds and jumpy monkeys.
 A bot ride in complete silence.
-The jungle sounds, the jungle smell enamels you.
+The jungle sound and smell enamels you.
 I’m sure everyone in my group felt the same way.
 After the ride ended we were all mesmerized.
 A happy night’s sleep for all, following a delicious meal, traditional Maito, and a few beers with our very caring and creative guides.
 The company certainly makes the trip immensely interesting.

 Our last day in the jungle ends with a lesson on how to make chocolate from raw cocoa seeds, an abundant tree I the jungle.
 We start from scratch by making a fire, toasting the seed all the way to turning the chocolate into a paste to enjoy with fresh fruits.